vring1/Football-Game/Game/Game/README.md

 ## Initialization
-Create a database called 'game'.
+In pgAdmin, create a database called 'game'.

-Create a schema called 'game'.
+In pgAdmin, create a schema called 'game'.

-Instead of creating a venv, just activate the one already created.
+(SLET)Instead of creating a venv, just activate the one already created.
 The only requirement is psycopg2, so we just pushed the venv config also.

+Now run:

+    pip install psycopg2

 The .env file should be as the following: